 Although purchasing products from an LGBTQIA+-owned business is fantastic, sharing their story on social media is a fantastic way to support their communities.
 If you can amplify the voice of these businesses, you are standing in solidarity with their values.

 Taking this one step further, leaving an online review of their product or service has a longer-lasting impression than a simple Instagram post.
 Google and Yelp play an instrumental role for businesses.
 By contributing a positive review, you will help these businesses thrive in the long run.

 Share Your Positive Experiences On Social Media

-It has become normal for people of all persuasions to support the LGBTQ+ community through Pride marches and events, which certainly helps to bring these minorities into the mainstream.
+It has become normal for people of all persuasions to support the LGBTQIA+ community through Pride marches and events, which certainly helps to bring these minorities into the mainstream.
 However, these people and businesses don’t go away once the festivities are over; they exist all the time, attempting to deal with prejudices and trying to stay relevant and profitable as a business.
 You can help these businesses by not only purchasing their products and using their services but also by promoting their qualities on social media.

 When you have had a pleasurable experience dealing with one of these businesses, make sure your followers know about it.
 Post that positive experience on social media and draw attention to the fact that, regardless of their orientation, this is a business with value to the community as a whole.